LaunchCode-Education-Archived/problem-solving-practice/shapes/README.md

 # Shapes

 These problems are variations on a theme.
-Each will have you print a shape to the console using `#` (hash) characters.
+Each will have you return a string that consists of a shape built out of `#` (hash) characters.

 1. Write a function `line(n)` that returns a line with exactly `n` hashes.
     ```python